afiodorov/afiodorov.github.io/_posts/2015-03-03-how-secure-is-email.md

 ---

-Yesterday I was in the process of booking something and was asked to email my credit card details to confirm a payment.
+Yesterday I was in the process of booking something and was asked to email my credit card details to confirm my payment.
 Given that I trust the recipient not to abuse my card should I have complied?

 The simple answer is **no**.